What parents need to know

 Parents Need to Know

-Parents need to know that the movie contains some strong language, scenes of teens drinking and taking drugs, and some implied sex.
+Parents need to know that the movie contains some strong language (including "s--t"), scenes of teens drinking and taking drugs, and some implied sex and lots of innuendo.
 There's also a lot of therapeutic shopping.
 It's edgy, but teens can handle it.

 What's the story?